-Developing and Designing Community Engagement Proposal: research, development, and design of an art therapy community engagement proposal.
-The community engagement proposal will include identification of specific goals, implementation strategies and effectiveness measurements.
-Develop understanding and practice of establishing community with emphasis on the role of the arts in this process.
-Research conducted on potential community partners and a plan developed that is inclusive of community partner mission, NDNDU mission, and the goals and objectives of the proposed intervention.
+Developing and Designing Community Engagement Proposal: Students research, develop, and design an art therapy community engagement proposal.
+The community engagement proposal includes identification of specific goals, implementation strategies, and effectiveness measurements.
+Students develop understanding and practice of establishing community with emphasis on the role of the arts in this process.
+Research is conducted on potential community partners and a plan is developed that is inclusive of community partner mission, NDNU mission, and the goals and objectives of the proposed intervention.